About this project

 36 backers Limited (64 left of 100)

-Backers will receive a 4,5" x 6" original limited edition print by Bettina Egger, numbered and signed by the artist + Regular updates about our future eventsEstimated delivery:Add £2 to ship outside the UK
+Backers will receive a 4,5" x 6" original limited edition print by Bettina Egger, numbered and signed by the artist + Regular updates about our future eventsEstimated delivery:Ships anywhere in the world

 21 backers Limited (79 left of 100)

-Backers pledging 40£ or more will received an 8" x 12" original limited edition print by Bettina Egger, numbered and signed by the artist + A digital portfolio of our journey with colour photos and illustrations + Regular updates about our future eventsEstimated delivery:Add £2 to ship outside the UK
+Backers pledging 40£ or more will received an 8" x 12" original limited edition print by Bettina Egger, numbered and signed by the artist + A digital portfolio of our journey with colour photos and illustrations + Regular updates about our future eventsEstimated delivery:Ships anywhere in the world

 - (35 days)